yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/Mid Course Project/README.md

 GROUP BY 1,2;
 ```

-Result:
+**Result:**

 <img width="472" alt="4" src="https://github.com/yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/assets/159712709/4e451e57-231c-494c-8bdb-31d2da447823">

-Gsearh is the dominant traffic among other channels.
-Not only gsearch, each channel also experiences session growth every month.
+*Gsearh is the dominant traffic among other channels.
+Not only gsearch, each channel also experiences session growth every month.*

-💡5 - I’d like to tell the story of our website performance improvements over the course of the first 8 months.
-Could you pull session to order conversion rates, by month?
+:round_pushpin: **I’d like to tell the story of our website performance improvements over the course of the first 8 months.
+Could you pull session to order conversion rates, by month?**

-Step :
+**Steps:**

-Extract month from date, calculate relavant sessions and orders
++ Extract month from date, calculate relavant sessions and orders
-Aggregate to find conversion rate for every month sessions
++ Aggregate to find conversion rate for every month sessions

-Query :
+**Query:**
 ```sql
 SELECT
 YEAR(website_sessions.created_at) AS yr,